Rewriting with Acyclic Queries: Mind Your Head: The Existence of Hierarchical and q-hierarchical Rewritings

 Let $\R$ be the rewriting obtained from $\calC$, i.e., the query $\Q_{\calC}$.
-In the remainder of the proof we show that $\R$ is hierarchical, i.e., every pair of variables in $x$ and $y$ in $\R$ satisfies the conditions in Definition~\ref{definition:qhierarchical}.
+In the remainder of the proof we show that $\R$ is hierarchical, i.e., every pair of variables in $x$ and $y$ in $\R$ satisfies the conditions in \autoref{definition:qhierarchical}.
 Let $x$ and $y$ be two variables in $\R$.
-Observe that, if $x$ (or $y$) occurs in two different atoms of $\R$ then $x$ (resp.\ $y$) also occurs in $\Q$ and is a bridge variable thanks to Condition~(\ref{def:cover-desc:cond:bvars}) of Definition~\ref{definition:cover-desc} and $\calC$ being \consistent.

-If neither of $x$ and $y$ is a bridge variable, each occurs in only one cover description, and there are two cases: (i) they can be in the same cover description, in which case they both occur in the same atom of $R$ and thus $\atoms_R(x)=\atoms_R(y)$; or (ii) they occur in different cover descriptions and thus in different atoms of $R$ and we have $\atoms_R(x)\cap\atoms_R(y)=\emptyset$.